dmgedgoods/dmgedgoods.github.io/content/posts/postOne/index.md

 I used to build houses.
 I was pretty good at it, believe it or not.
-My formative years in the military were squeezed in between years of building, managing and strugling in the construction industry.
+My formative years in the military were squeezed in between years of building, managing and struggling in the construction industry.
 It's a hard life, but the pay can be great and there is something to be said about building a physical thing that will be around for a long time.
 Craftsmanship is a unique trait, and the trades are where some of the most amazing things get built.
-Perhaps it may be common knowledge that the trades are notoriously averese to the tides of technology, perhaps not.
+Perhaps it may be common knowledge that the trades are notoriously averse to the tides of technology, perhaps not.
 I would argue that for being such a large sector of small businesses, there is a problem with the adoption of technology.
 According to the Small Business Administration, greater that 10% of all small to medium sized